We Buy Fire Damage Houses Logo

 There is reason to suspect that your dog has been traumatized by something if your dog begins to change its behavior significantly following the experience and if this altered behavior continues for more than four weeks.
 As a matter of principle, you should always consider the possibility of traumatization in the event of any sudden negative changes in the dog.
 Whether this will lead to the generation of chronic PTSD, however, you will only be able to assess after a certain amount of time.

-Like any other creature, your dog is also equipped with a tremendous self-healing power both on the physical and psychological levels.
+Like any other creature, your dog also possesses tremendous self-healing power on both the physical and psychological levels.
 Therefore the dog might take a while to process an experience like a house fire before ultimately going back to its usual self.

-If this is not the case, you can assume that its processing capacity and self-healing power have been overwhelmed by what happened and that your dog needs help.
+If this is not the case, you can assume that what happened has overwhelmed its processing capacity and self-healing power, indicating your dog needs help.

 How To Overcome PTSD